 If you’re particularly keen to bet on a virtual sport that has realistic graphics then basketball is definitely one of the ones that you could check out.
 The players fling the ball to each other at high speeds, stopping to take a shot at the basket when appropriate and even managing rim shots and body checks.

 When it comes to the markets that you can bet on, you’ll usually be offered at least a selection of the following:

 - Alternative Total Points – Over / Under

 - Half-Time / Full-Time

 - Highest Scoring Quarter

-Whilst some knowledge of basketball as a sport is helpful to place bets on a virtual match, just as with a real one, yet it's also not a necessity.
-There are obviously certain things you can bet on even if you've never seen a basketball game in your life, such as Half-Time / Full-Time, but it's trickier to bet on things such as the Money Line without knowing what that means.
+Whilst some knowledge of basketball as a sport is helpful to place bets on a virtual match, just as with a real one, it’s not a necessity.
+There are obviously certain things you can bet on even if you’ve never seen a basketball game in your life, such as Half-Time / Full-Time, but it’s trickier to bet on things such as the Money Line without knowing what that means.